RobotLeopard86/CacaoEngine/README.md

 ## About
 Cacao Engine is a general-purpose 3D game engine, written in C++ and using Meson as the build system.
+Cacao Engine is a general-purpose 3D game engine, written in C++ and using Meson as the build system.

 ## Building
+See the [build instructions page](https://robotleopard86.github.io/CacaoEngine/dev/manual/building.html) for detailed instructions.

+## Project Management
+Cacao Engine project management happens on [Taiga](https://tree.taiga.io/project/robotleopard86-cacao-engine).
+Issues created in GitHub will be automatically synced to Taiga for tracking purposes.
+Please **do not create issues in Taiga**, as they will not be synced to GitHub (a limitation of Taiga's GitHub integration).

+## Contributing
+If you wish to contribute to Cacao Engine, please consult the [contribution guidelines page](CONTRIBUTING.md) for more information.
 See the [build instructions page](https://robotleopard86.github.io/CacaoEngine/dev/manual/building.html) for detailed instructions.

 ## Project Management